kamilburda/batcher/docs/sections/Usage.md

 ### Changing Filenames

 By default, layer names are used as filenames.
-The text entry next to `Save as` lets you customize the filenames.
+The text entry next to `Name` lets you customize the filenames.

 For details, see [Adjusting Filenames](Customization.md#adjusting-layer-names-filenames).